The Chase (1946 film): Legacy

 Alain Silver and Elizabeth Ward write in Film Noir: An Encyclopedic Reference to the American Style: "Phantom Lady excepted, The Chase is the best cinematic equivalent of the dark, oppressive atmosphere that characterizes most of Cornell Woolrich's best fiction."

-The story was adapted for television in 1954.
-In 1957, Steve Sekeley was reportedly preparing a version of the novel for United Artists, but the project did not materialize.
+The story was adapted for two episodes of Suspense in 1944 and 1946, starring Brian Donlevy and Cary Grant respectively, and for Lux Video Theatre in 1954.
+A theatrical remake by Steve Sekely was announced in late 1957 but failed to materialize.

-Home video
+Home media

 The film is in the public domain, which has led to many substandard releases.
-In 2012, it was restored by the UCLA Film and Television Archive, a version that has been released on DVD and Blu-ray by Kino Lorber in the U.S. It includes an audio commentary by Canadian director Guy Maddin and two 1940s radio adaptations based on the source novel.
+In 2012, it was restored by the UCLA Film and Television Archive, a version that has been released on DVD and Blu-ray by Kino Lorber in the U.S. It includes an audio commentary by Canadian director Guy Maddin and the two 1940s radio adaptations.